Host of the 2019 Cricket World Cup

-While the fixture for the 2018 world cup has not yet been released.
-We do know some of the venues which will host the marquee games of the tournament.
-Lords, the spiritual home of cricket will play host to the final while The Oval will likely host the opening game.
+Lords, the spiritual home of cricket will play host to the final while The Oval will host the opening game.
 The two semi-finals according to the English Cricket Board will be played at Edgbaston and Old Trafford.
-The London stadium is being actively considered to host the opening ceremony and potentially some group stage fixtures.
-The rest of the games will likely be played across England and Wales at the grounds which meet the ICCs size and capacity requirements.
+The London stadium will host the opening ceremony and some group stage fixtures.
+The rest of the games will be played across England and Wales at the grounds which meet the ICCs size and capacity requirements.
 A list of these stadiums is below.

 |Edgbaston Cricket Ground||Birmingham||Warwickshire||25,000|